mcpcpc/librehtf/README.md

 ## Authorization

 OpenHTF provides a simple role-based access control (RBAC) for protecting both APIs and environment configuration.
-There three levels user access controls, ranging from least restrictive to most restrictive: administrator, functional and public.
+There are three levels of user access controls: administrator, functional and public.
+Responsibilities range from least restrictive to most restrictive, respectively.

 | Function      | Description                                                         | Evaluation | API Access | Management |
 |---------------|---------------------------------------------------------------------|------------|------------|------------|